inmagik/react-rocketjump/website/versioned_docs/version-2.x/api_mutations.md

 The application of this preset requires the user to define a key derivation function, that is a function that computes a key from the params fed into the mutation call.
 Runs with the same key are inserted in the same group, with the logic stated above.

-This preset sets *effectCaller* to *groupByExhaust*, and the reducer is configured to mantain a state with the following shape:
+This preset sets *takeEffect* to *groupByExhaust*, and the reducer is configured to mantain a state with the following shape:
 ```ts
 {
   pendings: {